-We have provided considerable discussion of Vietnam's long-term term growth drivers in our previous notes, and readers may wish to take a look at these (see page 29 of this note).
-However, to recap: the themes of strong GDP per capita catchup potential (with Vietnam's GDP per capita well below the average of its ASEAN peer group and significantly below world and developed market averages) - aided by factors such as a favourable demographic profile, natural resource wealth, and strong agricultural and traditionally strong tourism sectors - appear to be intact (pages 7 and 8 of our December annual overview provide a comprehensive list of Vietnam's long-term structural growth drivers).
+We have provided considerable discussion of Vietnam's long-term term growth drivers in our previous notes, and we would recommend readers take a look at these (see page 29 of this note).
+However, to recap: the themes of strong GDP per capita catch-up potential (with Vietnam's GDP per capita well below the average of its ASEAN peer group and significantly below world and developed market averages) - aided by factors such as a favourable demographic profile, natural resource wealth, and strong agricultural and traditionally strong tourism sectors - remain intact (pages 7 and 8 of our December annual overview provide a comprehensive list of Vietnam's long-term structural growth drivers).

 Furthermore, as we have discussed previously, Vietnam remains the largest of the frontier markets, and whilst it would appear to have receded for now, there remains the medium-term prospect that Vietnam could be upgraded from frontier market to emerging market status.
-This would likely stimulate a lot of interest in the market as well as buying from index funds focused on the region.
+This would almost certainly stimulate a lot of interest in the market as well as buying from index funds focused on the region.